Our Reddening Globe

 -2.0°C0°C2.0°C

-Globe Style
+Globe Style:

 In 2023, the global temperature anomaly was 1.05°C.

-Timeline Speed
+Timeline Speed:

 What's the difference between a global anomaly of 1.5°C and 2.0°C?

-• ◦ for 6% of insects instead of 18%.
+• ◦ Only 6% of insects affected instead of 18%.

-• ◦ for 8% of plants instead of 16%.
+• ◦ Only 8% of plants affected instead of 16%.

-• ◦ for 4% of vertebrates instead of 8%.
+• ◦ Only 4% of vertebrates affected instead of 8%.

 The scientific consensus is clear: the climate crisis is real and anthropogenic.
 The effects of climate change are being felt around the world.